leassis91/health-insurance/README.md

 ## 💻 Machine Learning Modeling & Evaluation

 For measuring the performance of the models we will use the cross-validation method which prevents the model from overfitting when the model receives some data that he has never seen before.
-The @K for the metrics of Ranking-To-Learn approach is 20.000 and will better explained in the business results in the next section.
+The @K for the metrics of Learning-To-Rank approach is 20.000 and will better explained in the business results in the next section.

 |Model Name				|Accuracy Balanced  |Precision @K Mean	|Recall @K Mean |	ROC AUC Score	|Top K Score|
 |	:---:					|			:--:		|			:--:		|			:--:	|		:--:			|		:--:	|